stefanoaldegheri/OutlookGPTRephraser/README.md

 # Outlook GPT Rephraser Add-in

-This is a plugin for Microsoft Outlook that allows users to rephrase a selected text using the OpenAI language model.
+This is an add-in for Microsoft Outlook that allows users to rephrase a selected text using the OpenAI language model.

 ## How to install